arve0/master/thesis.md

 conce])s \kw{fields} and \kw{wells}.
 A field is essentially an image, and a well is a collection of regular spaced images.
 The wells may be regular spaced, or an offset between wells can be defined in the graphical user interface.
-When the scan job is started LAS will store images in a tree of folders in TIFF (see *[Image formats](#image-formats)).
+When the scan job is started LAS stores images in a tree of folders in TIFF (see *[Image formats](#image-formats)).